OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 But what did we change, and why?

 ## reference counting: the existing, naive approach
-We've got data, we need pointers to it.
+We've got memory, we need pointers to it.
 The Rust pointer catalogue is pretty much:
 - standard references with `&T` (pointers which abide by Rust's safety guarantees)
 - ugly raw pointers `*const T` (bad boys which disregard safety guarantees)
 - or smart pointers, most notably `Box<T>`, `Rc<T>` and `RefCell<T>`.